lkesteloot/PiSlide/README.md

   * A "5" means "On my deathbed I want to flip through a photo album with this photo in it."
 * The "E" key emails the photo.
 * The "Shift-Q" key quits the program.
-* The "Shift-D" key toggles some debugging information.
+* The "Shift-D" key toggles the display of debugging information.
 * If you have a Sonos system hooked up, the follow keys are also enabled:
   * The "M" key toggles mute.
   * The "S" key stops the music.